 As mentioned above, decades of clinical research have not found any major side effects associated with CBD use.
 Having said that, some people may experience minor issues such as tiredness & sleepiness, low blood pressure, lightheadedness, dizziness, diarrhea, dry mouth, and changes in appetite or weight.2 The likelihood of experiencing such side effects increases with higher doses.

-In addition, CBD can inhibit the activity of a group of enzymes called cytochrome P450.
-Although this doesn’t have any negative effects per se, an estimated 60% of pharmaceutical drugs are metabolized by the body with the help of these enzymes.
+In addition, large CBD doses can inhibit the activity of a group of enzymes called cytochrome P450.
+An estimated 60% of pharmaceutical drugs are metabolized by the body with the help of these enzymes, which means that taking large doses of CBD has the potential to reduce the effectiveness of some medications.

 What does CBD feel like?